Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 We hope this information helps you find the best mouthguard for your budget and oral health needs.

-You can pay up to a couple thousand dollars at the dentist for a custom night guard.
-But with Pro Teeth Guard, you can get the same quality custom-made night guards for literally 100s less — and delivered straight to your door!
-Find out for yourself why Americans trust Pro Teeth Guard to protect their teeth from grinding and clenching, night and day!
+You can pay $1,000s at the dentist for a custom night guard, or you can get the same quality custom-made night guards from Sporting Smiles for literally 100s less — and delivered straight to your door!

 How much do night guards cost?